 3. Cut down on spicy foods, caffeine, and sugar

 When it comes to sugar, the simplest way to cut down is to replace sugar-sweetened drinks with water or herbal tea.
 Also, excess sugar can be coming from things like chocolate, doughnuts, pastries, desserts, and snacks.
 If the thought of cutting out all sweets doesn’t sound fair (we agree), try eating smaller portions or even half-sized desserts.
-A recent study showed that menopausal women who ate more sweets, fats, and snacks suffered from menopausal symptoms more than those who ate more fruits and vegetables.
-We’re talking hot flashes, night sweats, muscle, and joint problems, and bladder issues were all worse for the dessert-lovers.
+A recent study showed that menopausal women who consumed more sweets, fats, and snacks suffered from menopausal symptoms more than those who ate more fruits and vegetables.
+We’re talking hot flashes, night sweats, muscle and joint problems, and bladder issues were all worse for the dessert-lovers.
 Again, that doesn’t mean you have to deprive yourself completely!
 Find creative ways to enjoy sweets in a new, healthier way.

 4. Be mindful of your energy needs.

 For most, metabolism slows down gradually as we age.
-It happens for many reasons including the fact that we tend to move around less throughout the day, exercise less, and we lose muscle mass that doesn’t get used regularly.
+It happens for many reasons, including the fact that we tend to move around less throughout the day, exercise less, and lose muscle mass that doesn’t get used regularly.
 This means that by continuing to eat the same amount of food as you did in your 30s and 40s, you’ll start gaining weight.
 On average, women in their 50s and 60s gain about 1.5 pounds every year.
 Mindful eating can help.
 Try starting with smaller portions and paying attention to how much you need to feel full and satisfied.

 PRO TIP: Avoid eating large meals close to bedtime, particularly if you have trouble sleeping.

-5. Eat higher quality foods
+5. Eat higher-quality foods